 7 – Snack your way around town on a food tour

 This 3.5-hour tour kicks off in the morning, so you can try everything from bakery breakfast snacks to local cheeses for lunch.
-Just make sure you save room for dessert because, rumor has it, Ireland makes some trademark chocolate.
+Save room for dessert because Ireland makes some trademark chocolate.

 While it’s definitely a sight to behold, you could find yourself waiting a while to get in.
 With a skip-the-line walking tour, you’ll head right on in with your guide and learn all about this bewildering example of gothic architecture.